- Source Tree Installation Has Failed

 --enable-mods-static=MODULE-LIST

-This option behaves similar to --enable-mods-shared, but will link the given modules statically.
-This mean, these modules will always be present while running httpd.
-They need not be loaded with LoadModule.
+, but will link the given modules statically.
+This mean, these modules will always be present while running httpd

 --with-port=PORT